Supereg/secure-video-specification/README.md

 * Every `RTPStreamManagement` service must add the `Active` characteristic (This is used to indicate that the camera is fully turned off)
-* The required amount of `RTPStreamManagement` services was dropped down from two to one.
+* The required amount of `RTPStreamManagement` services was dropped from two to one.
 * The `MotionSensor` service is required (to indicate movement and thus a start and stop of a recording)
 * The `CameraOperatingMode` service is required
 * The `DataStreamManagement` service is required (to initiate HomeKit Data Stream communication)